MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/suspension.md

 Returns true if there is a wheel attached to the suspension.

 ```
-if "My Wheel" attached
+if "My Wheel" is detached
-  Print "Something stole the Wheel!"
+  Print "Something stole my Wheel!"
 ```